 Typically, this discount will come in the form of a longer repayment period and a smaller deposit.
 This can be very useful if you are between the pension, and struggling with your budgeting, yet still need to shop.
 The good thing about layby is you can layby cheaper items and have them sooner while still being able to put food on the table if you are in a tricky situation.

 When shopping with the intention of paying by layby, it may be smart to clarify certain details so you know what you can and cannot put on layby.
 These include the minimum value, the size of the service and cancellation fees, and the minimum payments.
-It may also be worthwhile enquiring about which items fall under the ‘exclusions’, and what kind of modifications and identification is required.
+It may also be worthwhile to enquire about which items fall under the ‘exclusions’, and what kind of modifications and identification they require.

 These aren’t always necessary, you don’t have to actively seek this information.
 However, as you should with most contracts and agreements, it is always smart to know your rights.
 Doing so limits the chances of you entering an agreement that doesn’t suit you, or accidentally breaking the terms.
-Regardless, the store should provide you with a written copy of your agreement once it is created for you to return to should you need it.
+Regardless, the store should provide you with a written copy of your agreement.
+Allowing you to view your terms, should you need to.

 Monzi’s lender-finder service